-- Register for Culminating Experience - If unusual circumstances arise and a student cannot complete the graduation requirements before the end of that term, they may petition one time to register for Continuous Enrollment.
-In these circumstances students will not be expected to pay the Continuous Research credit fee. - o Petitions to register for Continuous Enrollment rather than Continuous Research must include an explanation of why the student did not finish the project in a timely manner along with documentation sufficient to support the explanation. - O Documentation must include a detailed timeline and summary of progress to date and a timeline for finishing the project. - O Submission of this documentation does not guarantee the petition will be granted.
+- The student must register for Continuing Enrollment OR Continuing Research - Continuous Enrollment is used when a student is in an internship, practicum, completing incomplete work, temporarily at another institution or when all 45 credits of the program have been completed - Continuing Research, which carries 1 credit, when additional credits are required to complete the degree. - If unusual circumstances arise and a student cannot complete the graduation requirements before the end of that term, they may petition one time to register for Continuous Enrollment.
+In these circumstances students will not be expected to pay the Continuous Enrollment credit fee. - Petitions to register for Continuous Enrollment rather than Continuous Research must include an explanation of why the student did not finish the project in a timely manner along with documentation sufficient to support the explanation.

+- O Documentation must include a detailed timeline and summary of progress to date and a timeline for finishing the project. - O Submission of this documentation does not guarantee the petition will be granted.
 Such petitions will be considered by the Academic Advisor on a case-by-case basis, and for one term only.
 Work issues and financial reasons are not considered as meeting the threshold of "unusual circumstances." - Under normal circumstances, if the student does not complete culminating experience in the term in which they are registered, they are required to register for one credit of "Continuing Research" (if they have no other course work to complete) in order to maintain their status during the following semester.
-This credit is charged at the prevailing tuition rate at the time of registration.

-• During summer session, a student only needs to register for Continuous Enrollment if planning to complete the practicum or the culminating experience to meet graduation requirements.
+This credit is charged at the prevailing tuition rate at the time of registration. - During summer session, a student only needs to register for Continuous Enrollment if planning to complete the practicum or the culminating experience to meet graduation requirements.
 Continuing students are not required to maintain enrollment during the summer session.